cebe/php-openapi/README.md

       The following commands are available:

         validate   Validate the API Description in the specified input file against the OpenAPI v3.0 schema.
                    Note: the validation is performed in two steps.
-The results is composed of (1) structural errors found while reading the API Description file, and (2) violations of the OpenAPI v3.0 schema.
+The results are composed of (1) structural errors found while reading the API Description file, and (2) violations of the OpenAPI v3.0 schema.

                    If no input file is specified input will be read from STDIN.
-                   The tool will try to auto-detect the content type of the input, but may fail to do so, you may specify --read-yaml or --read-json to force the file type.
+                   The tool will try to auto-detect the content type of the input, but may fail to do so.
+You may specify --read-yaml or --read-json to force the file type.

                    Exits with code 2 on validation errors, 1 on other errors and 0 on success.